sradeiski/magicmirror/README.md

 This project is in a very rudimentary stage.

 ## Planned next steps
-* Come up with strategy for front-end (extend plugin idea).
 * Implement 'calendar' module (extract data from ical).
 * Implement 'news' module (for tech news and world news).
 * Integrate this: http://codepen.io/FWeinb/pen/oyACz